Learning Outcomes

 Revision Tip

 Always check whether the non-breaching party took reasonable steps to mitigate losses.
-Failure to mitigate will reduce or bar recovery for avoidable damages.
+Failure to mitigate will reduce recovery for avoidable damages, but it does not bar all damages—only those that could reasonably have been avoided.

 Summary

-Expectation damages aim to put the non-breaching party in the position they would have been in had the contract been performed.
-Direct damages compensate for the value of the promised performance.
-Incidental damages cover reasonable costs incurred due to the breach.
-Consequential damages compensate for additional losses resulting from special circumstances, but only if foreseeable.
-Damages must be proven with reasonable certainty, and the non-breaching party must mitigate losses.
+Expectation damages aim to put the non-breaching party in the position they would have been in had the contract been fully performed.
+Direct (general) damages compensate for the value of the promised performance.
+Incidental damages cover reasonable costs incurred in dealing with the breach.
+Consequential damages compensate for additional losses arising from special circumstances but are subject to strict limits of causation, foreseeability, and reasonable certainty.

 Key Point Checklist